How to Improve Office Ergonomics

 Understanding office ergonomics

-According to the Occupational Safety and Health Administration, office ergonomics is, “the science of designing the job to fit the worker, rather than physically forcing the worker’s body to fit the job.”
+According to the training materials from the Occupational Safety and Health Administration, ergonomics is “designing a job to fit the worker so the work is safer and more efficient.”
 Workplace ergonomics are designed to help employees feel comfortable at work by providing the right environment for employees to perform essential work tasks efficiently.

 Why are office ergonomics important?